-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Angola while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Angola while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Angola.

 Angolan businesses tend to be formal and hierarchical and relationships are very important.
 Angolans value families, so it is polite to ask about them, and in fact, you may not even get to the business discussion in your first meeting as your counterparts want to establish a good rapport.
 Negotiations can be time consuming as consensus building is important, even though the senior-most person will ultimately make the decision.
 Meetings often start late, and while interrupting someone who is talking is considered very rude, you can expect people to walk in and interrupt meetings with regularity.
 Finally, Angolans do not like to be negative, so they may say they agree with you even though they don’t, making it important to get all agreements in writing.

 Angolan labor laws favor the employee and they tend to be strictly enforced.
 Additionally, for companies with 5 or more employees, at least 70% of the employees must be Angolan nationals.
 Foreign non-resident employees can only be hired on fixed-term contracts which may range from three to 36 months.
 Companies must follow specific recruitment, hiring, and immigration regulations.